Government announces Teesworks panel as Labour brings vote over inquiry decision

 Ministers have announced members of a panel to review the Teesworks project as Labour brings a vote on the Government’s decision-making on the inquiry.

-Shadow communities secretary Lisa Nandy has been calling for the National Audit Office (NAO) to lead the investigation into the major development.
+Shadow communities secretary Lisa Nandy has been calling for the National Audit Office (NAO) to lead the investigation into allegations of wrongdoing surrounding the major redevelopment programme.

-Levelling Up Secretary Michael Gove has ordered an independent investigation but opposition MPs have demanded an inquiry by the public spending watchdog rather than a panel “handpicked” by ministers.
+Levelling Up Secretary Michael Gove has ordered an independent probe but opposition MPs have demanded an inquiry by the public spending watchdog rather than a panel “handpicked” by ministers.

 The Opposition is demanding the release of correspondence relating to the Government’s decision by tabling a motion in the form of a “humble address” – a parliamentary procedure sometimes used to call for papers from Government departments.